curusarn/ctu-fit-mi-paa/sat-problem/REPORT.md

 **Measurements**

 I have used 5 different generator settings to show the algorithm run in more detail.
-And I have also generated `10 000` random SAT problem instances and used them to get more statisticly significant performance measurements.
+And I have also generated `10 000` random SAT problem instances and used them to get more statistically significant performance measurements.
 I have created plots for the `5` different generator settings.

-Each generator setting has multiple plots to show the algorithm run in detail.
+There are multiple plots for each generator setting to show the algorithm run in detail.
 There are also plots for individual parts that fitness measure consists of.
 These plots show the progress of both satisfiability solving and weight maximization.

 I have measured average mistake relative to a **theoretical best possible solution**.
-I calculated it as a sum of all weights and number of clauses multiplied by coefficient.
+I calculated it as a sum of all weights and number of clauses multiplied by the coefficient.
-Each plot includes a cyan line that represents the theoretical best possible value.
+Each plot includes a cyan line that represents the theoretically best possible value.

 ### Setting #1